Book family-friendly attractions

 - Take to London’s famous river, James Bond style, in a speedboat: Thamesjet, Thames RIB Experience and Thames Rockets all offer thrilling rides.

-- Snorkel with sharks at SEA LIFE London aquarium: Explore the marine world on London's South Bank.
+- Take on piranha, sharks and creepy crawlies at SEA LIFE London aquarium: Explore the marine world and wonders of the rainforest.

 - Scale the Tottenham Hotspur Stadium on The Dare Skywalk: The vertigo-inducing experience is a must for sports fans.

 - Enjoy an exhilarating day out at London’s theme parks: Strap yourself in and hold on for dear life, it’s roller coaster time!

 - Get active at Go Ape Battersea: Fly down an epic zip-wire in the forest treetops.